The Ultimate In Birding Tours

 NORTHEAST INDIA BIRDING TOUR: DETAILED ITINERARY

-Northeast India: Day 1 Our tour begins this morning at Guwahati in Assam state in Northeast India.
+Northeast India: Day 1 Our Northeast India birding tour begins this morning at Dimapur airport.

-(There are frequent flights into Guwahati from Delhi and Kolkata.
-We will be pleased to arrange your internal flight to Guwahati from your gateway city in India on request, even if you are not arranging your international flights through us.
-It is possible to arrive into Guwahati on the first flight this morning if you wish.
-We can also arrange an overnight stay for you in Guwahati if you prefer to fly in the previous day and get some rest before the tour.)
+(There are frequent flights into Dimapur from Kolkata and some from Delhi.
+We will be pleased to arrange your internal flight from your gateway city in India on request, even if you are not arranging your international flights through us.)

-From Guwahati, we cross the mighty Brahmaputra River on our way to the remote town of Dirang in Arunachal Pradesh where we will stay for three nights.
+Northeast India: Day 3 After some early morning birding at Kaziranga, we cross the mighty Brahmaputra River on our way to the remote town of Dirang in Arunachal Pradesh, where we will stay for three nights.

 The Sangti Valley, which is close to Dirang, supports India’s only known wintering flock of the threatened Black-necked Crane.
 Unfortunately, the cranes are usually gone by early March, but there will be plenty of other interesting species to search for, in particular Black-tailed Crake, which can still be found in small patches of marshy rank grass and reeds, and Long-billed Plover (which has recently been found to breed here).

 At 1500-1600m (4921-5249ft) elevation, this dry-flanked valley has a selection of habitats varying from pine and broadleaved woodland and cultivation to riverine shingle banks.
-Small mixed flocks of leaf-warblers often hold Blyth’s Leaf Warblers and these are joined by Black-throated Bushtits and Green-backed and Yellow-cheeked Tits.
+Small mixed flocks of leaf warblers often hold Blyth’s Leaf Warblers, and these are joined by Black-throated Bushtits and Green-backed and Yellow-cheeked Tits.
 Other birds in the wooded habitat include Ashy and Mountain Bulbuls.
 Flowering oaks in the area very occasionally attract the nomadic, attractive Fire-capped Tit.
-The valley-cultivation provides a home for Long-tailed Shrike, Oriental Skylark, Brown-flanked Bush Warbler, Blue-fronted Redstart, Russet Sparrow, Yellow-breasted (or Himalayan) Greenfinch and Little Bunting.
+The valley cultivation provides a home for the Long-tailed Shrike, Oriental Skylark, Brown-flanked Bush Warbler, Blue-fronted Redstart, Russet Sparrow, Yellow-breasted (or Himalayan) Greenfinch and Little Bunting.
 The boulder-strewn rivers and streams provide suitable habitat for Crested Kingfisher, Plumbeous Water Redstart, White-capped Redstart and Grey Wagtail.
 Other species that we should find here are Himalayan Buzzard and Large-billed Crow, while we might also encounter Slender-billed Oriole or Lemon-rumped Warbler.

 The second venue in this remote region, still not well-known ornithologically, is the wonderful Mandala Road, which climbs from Dirang Dzong (a fortified Buddhist monastery situated just south of Dirang) up through temperate broadleaved evergreen forest, then oak-rhododendron forest with bamboo, to conifer-clad ridge-tops at 3500m (11483ft).
 Birding from the narrow road, we will sample the birdlife of all the habitat zones between 1700m (5577ft) and 3500m.